 For too long it dribbled past her And her thirst was left unquenched Then the water came in overflow But only to be taken away again Her mind began to play games Could the rain really be true That coolness that warmed her so Soaking her earth like a sponge Looking upward at the clouds She waited for a single drop

 Clean, plain, open, closed, bright, light, shaded, paned, shuttered, blinded, boarded, rusty, dirty, smoky windows. broken, shattered, run down windows Windows that protect and hide, a mirror to the world outside and sometimes to the world within, unraveling layer by layer, revealing a glance into a soul, a tool for introspection and scrutiny, secrets and smokescreens, evasions, denials, half-truths Windows, they tell it all.

-I felt as if after reading Simi K. Roa’s, Under the Banyan Tree, I was able to take a glance into her soul.
+I felt as if after reading Simi K. Roa’s, Under the Shade of the Banyan Tree, I was able to take a glance into her soul.
 This eloquent morsel was released in August of last year and is less than 150 pages in length.
 Rao was born in India, but she has been living in the United States for several years now.
 She has also published a few other works within the last few years, such as Inconvenient Relations and the Accidental Wife.
-Under the Banyan Tree was the first work of hers that I have read, but it is definitely now a favorite that I highly recommend.
+Under the Shade of the Banyan Tree was the first work of hers that I have read, but it is definitely now a favorite that I highly recommend.

 What attracted me first was the title.
 I had never heard of a Banyan tree, so I searched it.